SurveyBods.com offer you the chance to influence brands and earn cash and prizes.

-Once these were done and my profile was complete, there were no real surveys to take at all.
-Which though not surprising is a little disappointing.
+Once these were done and my profile was complete, there were no surveys to take at all.
+Which, though not surprising, is a little disappointing.

-Looking around the dashboard area, I checked to see if there’s a referral program or a chanceto earn any points by referring family and friends but there isn’t.
+Looking around the dashboard area, I checked to see if there's a referral program or a chance to earn points by referring family and friends but there isn't.

-As it stand right now there’s no way to earn more points; there are no surveys to complete which means I can’t be enteredinto the monthly draws and no referral program.
+As it stands right now there's no way to earn more points; there are no surveys to complete which means I can't be entered into the monthly draws and no referral program.

 I have £3.50 balance with no way of reaching the minimum £15 cash out.
 I can't help but feel underwhelmed.

 The SurveyBod app is rated 3.2 stars out of a possible 5 with nearly as many negative reviews as positive ones.
 I know every app has some complaints, but this is a lot:

 Reading through member's SurveyBod reviews, there's one issue that keeps coming up again and again…

-Read any reviews of not just of SurveyBod but pretty much any online survey website out there and you’ll read the same old story – there’s not enough surveys and the number is going down.
+Read any reviews of SurveyBod and pretty much any online survey website out there and you'll read the same old story – there are not enough surveys and the number is going down.

 The number of businesses using surveys as a way to get consumer feedback is dwindling rapidly as they turn to social media for free, fast and direct polls.

-This means that even though the money you can make is already limited because they pay so little to start with, add to the mix you might just get a couple of surveys a month and anyone can see this isn’t a real income earner.
+This means that even though they pay so little to start with, add to the mix you might just get a couple of surveys a month and anyone can see this isn't a real income earner.

 Source: Survey Police

 Source: Google Play

-Verdict: SurveyBods might be legit but it’s not worth your time
+Surveybods might be legit but it's not worth your time.

-It’s not just that there’s no surveys available, it’s the fact that they’re low paying.
-Waiting for 3 months for a 50p survey is going to take you months, if not years to make £15.
+It's not just there are no surveys available, it's the fact that they're low paying.
+Waiting 3 months for a 50p survey is going to take you months, if not years to make £15.